June 22, 2022

 (b) is not genuine.

-Although there are a variety of reasons that sponsorships can be refused by Immigration, Refugees and Citizenship Canada (IRCC), this is the most common reason – IRCC is simply not convinced that your relationship is genuine and was entered into for honest reasons.
+Although there are a variety of reasons that sponsorships can be refused by Immigration, Refugees and Citizenship Canada (IRCC), this is a common reason – IRCC is simply not convinced that the relationship is genuine and was entered into only for immigration purposes.

 It is important to keep in mind that section 4(1) of the Regulations is two-pronged, meaning that IRCC has to be convinced that the relationship is both genuine and was not entered into primarily for immigration benefit.
-This means that even if IRCC believes that a marriage has become truly genuine over time, the application will still be refused if at the time the couple married, the primary reasons for doing so was to get the sponsored spouse status in Canada.
+This means that even if IRCC believes that a marriage has become truly genuine over time, the application can still be refused if at the time the couple married, the primary reasons for doing so was to get the sponsored spouse, or applicant, status in Canada.

-So, if you do end up with a refusal, what can be done?
-If it was an overseas application, then the sponsor can appeal the refusal to the Immigration Appeal Division (IAD).
+So, if you do end up with a refusal on this basis, what can be done?
+If it was an overseas application, then the sponsor may appeal the refusal to the Immigration Appeal Division (IAD).
 The first step is to file a Notice of Appeal within 30 days of receiving the refusal.
 This begins the appeal process, which eventually leads to a hearing before the IAD.
 This appeal is a de novo process, meaning that the Board Member of the IAD who decides the appeal can consider new evidence and testimony.
-The sponsor who is the appellant and the applicant seeking to come to Canada both have the opportunity to answer questions about their relationship, attempting to convince the IAD Member that the relationship is genuine and was entered into for legitimate reasons.
+Through the appeal process, IRCC provides the Appeal Record, which should contain a complete copy of the file including all of the forms and supporting evidence filed before the application was refused, the refusal decision itself as well as the Officer’s notes containing the reasons the application was refused.
+The sponsor, who is the appellant during the appeal process, and the applicant seeking to come to Canada, both have the opportunity to answer questions about their relationship, attempting to convince the IAD Member that the relationship is genuine and was entered into for legitimate reasons.
 Additional documentary evidence is also filed in advance of the hearing to further substantiate the relationship.

-If your application was filed in-Canada, then there is no access to the IAD.
-In this case, you would challenge the refusal to the Federal Court of Canada, which has a more limited jurisdiction and cannot consider new evidence (such as additional proof of the relationship or testimony of the partners).
+If your application was filed in-Canada, or depending on the reason for refusal and where certain inadmissibilities may be involved, then there is no access to the IAD.
+In this case, you may challenge the refusal to the Federal Court of Canada, which has a more limited jurisdiction and cannot consider new evidence (such as additional proof of the relationship or testimony of the partners in IAD appeals).

-Although the refusal of a spousal sponsorship is undoubtedly a major upset, it is important to remember that there are ways to challenge this.
-A lawyer who regularly handle appeals and court challenges can help you understand why your application was refused and determine the best way forward for you and your family.
+Although the refusal of a spousal sponsorship is undoubtedly a major upset, it is important to remember that there may be ways to challenge a negative decision.
+A representative who regularly handles appeals and court challenges can help you understand why your application was refused and determine the best way forward for you and your family.
+If your application has been refused and you have questions about the options available to you, feel free to schedule a consultation with our office.